eernstg/typer/README.md

 }
 ```

-You can use the getter `type` to access the underlying type as an object
+We can use the getter `type` to access the underlying type as an object
 (an instance of `Type`):

 ```dart